Azure/AnalyticsinaBox/Fabric/src/deployment/Pattern1and2/README.md

 - Create Azure Resources, including a Resource Group, Storage Account, Azure SQL Server and Azure SQL DBs
 - Create the Azure SQL DB objects, including the Metadata Driven Pipeline tables
 - Create the Microsoft Fabric Resources
-- Create a Fabric Data Pipeline to Load Data from the World Wide Importers Azure SQL DB to the Fabric Lakehouse
+- Create Fabric Data Pipelines to Orchestrate and Load from the World Wide Importers Azure SQL DB to the Fabric Lakehouse
-- Create a Fabric Data Pipeline for Orchestration
 - Create Data Warehouse Objects

-You then have the option to implement Pattern 1 or 2 (or both!)
+You then have the option to complete with Pattern 1 or 2 (or both!)

 - Pattern 1: Load Data from the Lakehouse to a Star Schema in a Gold Lakehouse
 - Pattern 2: Load Data from the Lakehouse to a Star Schema in a Data Warehouse